mrdoob/three.js/threejs/lessons/threejs-custom-buffergeometry.md

 {{{example url="../threejs-custom-buffergeometry-cube-typedarrays.html"}}}

-A good reason to use typedarrays is if you want to dyanmically update any part of the vertices.
+A good reason to use typedarrays is if you want to dynamically update any part of the vertices.

 I couldn't think of a really good example of dynamically updating the vertices